salkuadrat/BiometricX/README.md

 # BiometricX

 The easy way to use biometric authentication in your Flutter app.\
-Supports Fingerprint, Face Recognition and Iris.
+Supports Fingerprint, FaceID and Iris.

 [Demo APK](https://github.com/salkuadrat/BiometricX/raw/master/BiometricX.apk).